Soke Mark Murdock, Head of the Casarez Manabi-Masho Ju-Jitsu System

 About myself and my background,

-I’ve been active in Martial Arts for nearly 45 years.
-I started learning martial arts early in 1979 from Professor Casarez unofficially and then officially at his dojo in 1982.
+I’ve been active in Martial Arts for nearly 44 years.
+I started learning martial arts early in 1979 from Professor Casarez unofficially and from some of my friends that were Professor Casarez's students.
+I then officially started full time at his dojo in 1982.
 I studied Manabi-Masho Ju-Jitsu, Judo, Aikido and Karate under Professor John H. Casarez, Founder of Manabi-Masho Ju-Jitsu for 44 years and the last time I trained with him was in July 2023 at his home.
-Even though he is in poor health he tries to teach me when I’m in town.
+Even though he is in poor health, he tries to teach me when I’m in town.

 During the mid-1980’s Professor Casarez invited a few guest instructors at his school.
 Bob Frazier taught Aikido and Okinawan Karate.
 The late Grandmaster Robert “Bob” Edwards taught some Judo.
 Lester Cohen and Mike Parsons taught Filipino martial arts and JKD two nights a week.
-This is where I obtained most of my Filipino and JKD experience.
-I have acquired more Filipino and JKD experience while at the WHFSC event seminars as well as experience in many other martial art styles while training at the seminars.
+This is where I got most of my Filipino and JKD experience.
+I have gained more Filipino and JKD experience while at the WHFSC event seminars and experience in many other martial art styles while training at the seminars.

-In 1996 I started to train with Doshi Richard Van Donk in Bujinkan Budo Taijutsu (Ninjutsu).
+In 1996, I trained with Doshi Richard Van Donk in Bujinkan Budo Taijutsu (Ninjutsu).
 I have trained under him since then.
 I also trained under the late Shihan Ed Martin Bujinkan Budo Taijutsu 2005 through 2008.
-In 2019 I achieved my Shidoshi 5th Dan in the Bujinkan under Doshi Richard Van Donk.
+In 2019, I achieved my Shidoshi 5th Dan in the Bujinkan under Doshi Richard Van Donk.
 I also trained at the Stephen Hayes’s Chapel Hill Quest Center 1996 thorough 2002.
 I was equivalent to a Shodan in Tai Shin Do but never ranked as I had a Shodan in the Bujinkan.
 I have also trained with Stephen Hayes, Bud Maelstrom, Jack Hoban, and with Masaaki Hatsumi in 2000 at the Atlanta Tai-Kai.

-In 2006 I became a Soke-Dai of Manabi-Masho Ju-Jitsu and a master member of the WHFSC.
-In 2019 I became a Grandmaster member of the WHFSC.
-During the 2019 WHFSC event awards banquet Professor Casarez announced his retirement from martial arts after a long 70-year career.
+In 2006, I became a Soke-Dai of Manabi-Masho Ju-Jitsu and a master member of the WHFSC.
+In 2019, I became a Grandmaster member of the WHFSC.
+During the 2019 WHFSC event, awards banquet Professor Casarez announced his retirement from martial arts after a long 70-year career.
 This was due in part because of two strokes and declining health.
-At this time, I became a Soke of Manabi-Masho Ju-Jitsu and head of the Manabi-Masho Ju-Jitsu system.
-I was awarded a 10th Dan in front of all the attending Masters and Grandmasters at the WHFSC banquet.
-I received this recognition a few years early due to My Sensei's health issues.
+I became a Soke of Manabi-Masho Ju-Jitsu and head of the Manabi-Masho Ju-Jitsu system.
+I was awarded a 10th Dan in front of all the attending masters and grandmasters at the WHFSC banquet.
+I received this recognition a few years early because of My Sensei's health issues.
 He told me he wanted to pass the system to me early in case he would have another stroke and pass.
-I was made the new head of system at that time.
-As the new Soke I added Casarez to the name of the system in its founder’s honor.
+I was made the new head of the system.
+As the new Soke, I added Casarez to the name of the system in its founder’s honor.
 The new name of the system under me is Casarez Manabi-Masho Ju-Jitsu.

 My teaching background.
-I lived in Southeast Ohio from the time of my birth until April of 1994 when I moved to the Raleigh North Carolina area.
+I lived in Southeast Ohio from the time of my birth until April 1994, when I moved to the Raleigh, North Carolina, area.
 I then started private tutoring a few students.
-On May 26, 1996 I started my own martial arts school, Southern School of Martial Arts in Willow Springs, NC.
-Now in the McGee;s Crossroads area of Benson, NC.
+On May 26, 1996, I started my own martial arts school, Southern School of Martial Arts, in Willow Springs, NC.
+Now in the McGee's Crossroads area of Benson, NC.
 We just celebrated our 27th anniversary in 2023.
 I brought Manabi-Masho Ju-Jitsu to NC. in April, 1994.
 SSMA was the first and only school in North Carolina to teach the original Manabi-Masho Ju-Jitsu.
-In October of 2001 I researched, developed and created a martial arts system just for children called Kobushi-Do (The Little Warrior Way).
+In October 2001, I researched, developed and created a martial arts system just for children called Kobushi-Do (The Little Warrior Way).
 This is my children’s Jr. Manabi-Masho Ju-Jitsu system.
-In March of 2003 I created my own Bujinkan Budo Taijutsu Ninjutsu school, Rivers Edge Bujinkan Dojo.
+In March 2003, I created my own Bujinkan Budo Taijutsu Ninjutsu school, Rivers Edge Bujinkan Dojo.
 I then officially offered classes in Ninjutsu in 2003.
 I developed a pre-school program for ages 3 to 5 called Little Ninja in 2017.
 I created a program for instructors to be certified as assistant instructor first and then by Instructor level 1 through 4 and as Master Instructor after level 4.

 Soke, 10th Degree Black Belt Casarez Manabi-Masho Ju-Jitsu, and Head of the Casarez Manabi-Masho Ju-Jitsu System.